apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 <span ><strong><a title="Providing Microsoft Azure Functions And Microsoft Dataverse Resources With CloudStack" href="https://www.slideshare.net/ShapeBlue/providing-microsoft-azure-functions-and-microsoft-dataverse-resources-with-cloudstack" target="_blank" rel="noopener">Providing Microsoft Azure Functions And Microsoft Dataverse Resources With CloudStack</a> - Quentin Roccia, Christophe Gondouin, Pierre Charton</strong></span>

 any business projects (CRM, ERP, etc) are using proprietary cloud solutions that may be available outside these major clouds.
-Christophe, Pierre and Quentin will demonstrate the possibilities to use Apache Cloudstack when working on the Microsoft Azure and Microsoft Dataverse world, providing the same features on an open-source cloud solution.
+Christophe, Pierre and Quentin will demonstrate the possibilities to use Apache CloudStack when working on the Microsoft Azure and Microsoft Dataverse world, providing the same features on an open-source cloud solution.

 <a href="https://www.youtube.com/watch?v=ta4bQ1-DUw0&list=PLnIKk7GjgFlYcKNbhYSgWGbJ8nJ0g496V&index=17&t=6s" rel="noopener noreferrer" target="_blank"><img src="/img/imported/dd59ea36-159c-4cc5-9641-a8ee200151de" alt="Screenshot 2023-01-10 at 11.22.11.png" width="750" height="393" /></a>